bsp2/stfx/readme.md

 ### st_plugin_info_t:

 - plugin descriptor (see `struct st_plugin_info_s`)
-- must be the first field in a "derived" myplugin_info struct
+- must be the first field in a _derived_ myplugin_info struct
 - `myplugin_info_t *info = st_plugin_init(pluginIdx)`
     - `st_plugin_init` is the main (and only) DLL/SO plugin entry point
 - a single DLL may contain many plugins: simply call `st_plugin_init(pluginIdx++)` until it returns NULL